Unit 3 – World at War: Lasting Legacy

 Read p.
 101-110 in your War, Peace, and All That Jazz mini-book and answer the President Franklin Delano Roosevelt (FDR) Questions in your COMP books:

 - What disease took away FDR's ability to stand by himself and for awhile put in him in a wheelchair (look left)?
 How did he try to conquer the disease?

 - Very few people knew of FDR's struggles and pains regarding his legs.
 Why do you think FDR kept this a secret to the American public?
 Why do you think the press kept his secret?
 Do you think a secret this large, would have any chance at remaining a secret in today's modern world?
 HINT: FDR: Living with a Disability

 - FDR certainly had timing on his side when running for President.
 Most Americans blamed the Republicans and President Herbert Hoover for the Depression.
 How many states voted Democratic in 1932?

 - FDR may have conquered polio, but he still had many medical complications.
 While dealing with these problems, one doctor was quoted, "The only thing you have to fear is fear itself."
 FDR liked the quote so much he uses it when?
 HINT: FDR "The only thing we have to fear is fear itself."

 - FDR's first 100 days of office have become legendary for everything that was accomplished.
 These plans and achievements became know as FDR's New Deal.
 What is the New Deal?

 - Why was FDR called "a traitor to his class"?

 - Prior to Pearl Harbor, FDR considered World War II to be Europe's problem.
 He refused to help the British, despite countless requests from Prime Minister Winston Churchill.
 Why do you think that is?
-PBS: FDR Foreign Affairs
+UVA: FDR Foreign Affairs

 - Critical Thinking: Did the New Deal really work to get the U.S. out of the Great Depression or does the WAR! graph (look right) explain the real reason?